jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 ### !question

-Given an object of arrays `board` and a key `row`, replace all the 'pawn' pieces at the key with 'queen' Return the input object updated (do not make a copy)
+Given an object of arrays `board` and a key `row`, replace all the 'pawn' pieces at the key with 'queen'.
+Return the input object with the specified row updated (do not make a copy).
 ```js
   var chessBoard = {
     row1: [